 - Support services to help students succeed.

 - Mid-State is accredited by the Higher Learning Commission.

-- Our graduates are in demand—on average, 95 percent of Mid-State graduates were employed within six months of obtaining their degree.
+- Our graduates are in demand—on average, 9 of 10 Mid-State graduates were employed within six months of obtaining their degree.

 - Many local employers recruit Mid-State students before they graduate.

 - Mid-State has been making futures for 100 years!